-Genital warts are a common sexually transmitted infection (STI) passed on by vaginal and anal sex, sharing sex toys and, rarely, by oral sex.
+Genital warts are small, rough lumps that can appear around the vagina, penis or anus.
+They're a common sexually transmitted infection (STI).
 Treatment from a sexual health clinic can help.

 Sexual health clinics are sometimes called genitourinary medicine (GUM) clinics, or sexual and reproductive health (SRH) services.

 Treatment can help remove the warts and stop the infection being passed on.

 A GP will probably refer you to a sexual health clinic if they think you might have genital warts.

 Sexual health clinics specialise in treating problems with the genitals and urine system.

 Many sexual health clinics offer a walk-in service where you do not need an appointment.